 Product #15: Setting Spray

 You've just learned about a tremendous number of makeup products!
 You may be wondering: how on earth do all these different types of makeups stay on a person's face?
-That's where setting sprays work their magic.
+That's where setting sprays come into play.

 It's the laaaaaast step of the makeup process (aside from lips), and it has one purpose: to keep your makeup on your face for a long time, and to keep it from moving.
-It's almost like sorcery, especially if you're used to making yourself look glamorous, and then having everything fall apart an hour later.
 It keeps your makeup products from melting, shifting, fading, or (God forbid) cracking.
 This isn't the most widely used product, but it seems like the more serious you get about makeup, the more you like setting spray.